AbuZafor99/Calculator-App---Flutter/README.md

-Here’s a sample README.md file for your Flutter calculator app:

-⸻

 🧮 My Calculator App

 A simple, functional calculator app built with Flutter, capable of performing basic arithmetic operations such as addition, subtraction, multiplication, division, and modulus.
 It features a clean user interface and supports decimal input, formatted output, and operation history display.